joaobaptista03/joaobaptista03/README.md

 ---

-#### Currently finishing my Bachelor's Degree in Software Engineering at Minho University.
-Afterwards, I'll be starting my Masters Degree, also in Software Engineering.
+#### My name is João Pedro Baptista, a third-year Software Engineering student at Universidade do Minho, Braga, Portugal.
+I'm finishing my Bachelor's and will soon start my Master's in the same field.

-#### At the moment I'm in an Summer Internship at Checkmarx, in Braga - Portugal.
+#### Currently, I'm doing a summer internship at Checkmarx in Braga.

-#### The repositories started with "UMinho" are projects developed in the course.
-All the others are Own Projects that I developed in order to enhance my programming skills.
+#### My academic projects are in repositories starting with "UMinho", while my own projects are aimed at enhancing my programming skills.

+#### I have experience with C, C#, JavaScript (Node.js), Java, Python, and Haskell, and have also learned HTML, CSS, SQL, and MATLAB.
+Explore my programming projects showcased on this website.

 <br>